Approximable triangulated categories: The categories and determine each other

 \rmk{R205.19} The way the metrics were presented, in Example~\ref{E205.7}, depends on the embedding of $\ct^c$ and $\ct^b_c$ in $\ct$.
 After all they are defined in terms of the preferred equivalence class of {\it t}--structures, which makes sense only in $\ct$.

 But there are recipes that cook up equivalent metrics directly from $\ct^c$ and $\ct^b_c$.
 The reader is referred to \cite[Remark~4.7 as well as Propositions~4.8 and 6.5]{Neeman18A}. \ermk

 \rmk{R205.21} In this survey we have often said that, so far, the main applications of the theory have been to algebraic geometry---it's the fact that $\Dqc(X)$ is approximable which has had the far-reaching consequences to date.
-In this context Theorem~\ref{T205.15} is the first exception, it has striking consequences for other categories.
-From the theorem we learn: \be \item Let $R$ be any ring, possibly noncommutative.
+In this context Theorem~\ref{T205.15} is the first exception, it has striking consequences for categories not coming from algebraic geometry.
+From the theorem we learn the following (among other things). \be \item Let $R$ be any ring, possibly noncommutative.
 The recipe takes the triangulated category $\D^b(\proj R)$ and out of it constructs the triangulated category $\D^-(\proj R)\cap\D^b(\Mod R)$.
 The objects of this intersection are the bounded-above cochain complexes of finitely generated, projective $R$--modules, with bounded cohomology.

 If $R$ is a coherent ring this category is equivalent to $\D^b(\mod R)$. \item If $R$ is a coherent (possibly noncommutative) ring, then the recipe takes $\big[\D^b(\mod R)\big]\op$ and out of it constructs $\big[\D^b(\proj R)\big]\op$. \item Out of the homotopy category of finite spectra we construct the homotopy category of spectra with finitely many nonzero stable homotopy groups, all of them finitely generated. \item Out of the homotopy category of spectra with finitely many nonzero stable homotopy groups, all of them finitely generated, we construct the homotopy category of finite spectra. \ee \ermk